What is Health Information Bi-Directional Exchange?

 That data is compelling.
 How much more benefit will hospitals and patients realize if these exchanges can be bi-directional in nature and create expansive networks from which care is more holistically understood?

 Additionally, in the long run, this new measure may provide healthcare providers and organizations with less of a burden than they currently experience with meeting the requirements of the existing measures.

 Each organization and provider will need to determine which is the better option for meeting the Health Information Exchange requirement.
 The good news is, you now have options.

 This is a big year for Quality.
 Medisolv can help you along the way.
 Along with award-winning software you receive a Quality Advisor that helps you with all of your technical and clinical needs.

 We consistently hear from our clients that the biggest differentiator between Medisolv and other vendors is the level of one-of-one support.
 Especially if you use an EHR vendor right now, you’ll notice a huge difference.

 Here are some resources to help you get started:

-Karen McLaughlin is a clinical consultant for Medisolv.
+Karen McLaughlin is a Clinical Quality Advisor for Medisolv.
 She has worked with Medisolv for three years and previously spent 20 years working in a hospital setting eventually becoming the Senior Clinical Analyst.
 Karen helps Medisolv clients implement, monitor and improve their eCQM performance.